Trustings/DMA_PE_Dumper/README.md

 EXAMPLE -> DMA_PE_Dumper.exe YourTarget.exe

-Matching can take up to 15-20 seconds due to the method of obtaining the DTB, which involves bruteforcing the alignment of physical memory pages for potential candidates.
+**VMMDLL_MemRead failed** IS NORMAL DO NOT CLOSE OUT.
+It just means a DTB match was not found at that physical address.
+The matching can sometimes take up to a minute due to the method of obtaining the DTB, which involves bruteforcing the alignment of physical memory pages for potential candidates.
+If I find a better method for updation I will commit it to the repo.